 Power Train Related Problems of the 2004 Chevrolet Silverado 2500

 Table 1 shows five common power train related problems of the 2004 Chevrolet Silverado 2500.
 The number one most common problem is related to the transfer case (six problems).
-The second most common problem is related to the power train (three problems).
+The second most common problem is related to the power train (four problems).

 Table 1.
 Power Train related problems of Chevrolet Silverado 2500